alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-8-ruling-on-wearing-tight-shirts.md

 note: true
 locale: en
 lang: en
-excerpt: "You should order the women of your household to dress in the islamically lawful way; do not pay attention to the people's comments. "
+summary: "You should order the women of your household to dress in the islamically lawful way; do not pay attention to the people's comments. "
 muftis:
   chairman:
     - name: Shaykh Ibn Baz